hj1295/project-tv-script-generation/README.md

 ## Details

 Trained using RNN's which may take a while, so if don't want to reduce the complexity of your RNN you can use a GPU that would reduce the time to run.
+Other suggestions would be to upgrade your GPU to be able to handle this large amount of processing.

 ## Results